sumedhekaru/AI-Interviewer/README.md

 ## Contributing 🤝

-Got ideas or found a bug?
-Contributions are welcome!
+Ideas for interview flows, evaluation frameworks, or UI improvements are welcome!
 Feel free to open issues or submit pull requests.

+## Attribution 🙏

+This repository builds directly on KoljaB's open-source [RealtimeVoiceChat](https://github.com/KoljaB/RealtimeVoiceChat).
+Huge thanks to the original author and contributors for the real-time audio + LLM infrastructure that makes this adaptation possible.

 ## License 📜

-The core codebase of this project is released under the **MIT License** (see the [LICENSE](./LICENSE) file for details).
+The code remains under the **MIT License** (see the [LICENSE](./LICENSE) file).
+Respect the licenses of any third-party TTS engines, models, or APIs you integrate.

-This project relies on external specific TTS engines (like `Coqui XTTSv2`) and LLM providers which have their **own licensing terms**.
-Please ensure you comply with the licenses of all components you use.